chromium/chromium/docs/security/shepherd.md

   bugs versus simple pings on many bugs.

 You can’t possibly usher all bugs toward meaningful progress during your shift.
-As a general rule, expect to spend a solid ten hours ushering bugs toward progress during your shift.
+As a general rule, expect to spend a solid two hours each day  ushering bugs toward progress during your shift.
 Use the `last updated` column to avoid duplicating the work of the previous secondary.

 ### Handle incoming security emails